Popular Canadian pop singer. The most famous Canadian singers and singers

 2000s

-Probably the most successful Canadian act of the decade is Nickelback.
-Their album Silver Side Up has sold over six million copies (6x Platinum) in the US and 800,000 copies (8x Platinum) in Canada.
-The group has won several Juno Awards, an American Music Award, and an MTV Video Music Award.
-Their hit single "How You Remind Me" reached the top of the Canadian Singles Chart and the Billboard Hot 100, making them the second group to reach that position after The Guess Who with "American Woman" in 1970.
+Probably the most successful Canadian band of the decade is Nickelback.
+Their album Silver Side Up has sold over six million copies (6x Platinum) in the US and 800 thousand copies (8x Platinum) in Canada.
+The group has won several Juno Awards, an American Music Award and an MTV Video Music Award.
+Their hit single "How You Remind Me" reached number one on the Canadian Singles Chart and Billboard Hot 100, making them the second group to reach that position, after The Guess Who with "American Woman" in 1970.
 Nickelback have sold over 50 million albums worldwide. world, making them the only Canadian rock band to do so.
-Also very remarkable
+Also very noteworthy

-This small selection of the 10 most famous Canadians will remind us that there are other countries besides the US where celebrities are born.
+This small selection of the 10 most famous Canadians will remind us that besides the United States, there are other countries where celebrities are born.

 William Shatner, actor.

-William is a well-known Canadian actor who rose to fame for his role as James Kirk, captain of the USS Enterprise on Star Trek.
-In addition to his acting talents, he is also known as the author of a series of books that describe the work on the Star Trek series.
+William is a famous Canadian actor who gained fame for his role as James Kirk, captain of the USS Enterprise in the Star Trek series.
+In addition to his acting talents, he is also known as the author of a series of books that describe his work on the Star Trek series.

 Michael J. Fox, actor.

 Michael is an actor, producer and director.
-His most famous roles are Marty McFly in the Back to the Future trilogy and Alex Keaton in Family Ties.
-After he was diagnosed with Parkinson's syndrome, he stopped actively filming.
-Michael organized a fund to finance the search for a cure for Parkinson's disease, he actively appears on television, talking about this disease, supporting those suffering from this disease.
+His most famous roles are Marty McFly in the Back to the Future trilogy and Alex Keaton in the TV series Family Ties.
+After he was diagnosed with Parkinson's syndrome, he stopped actively acting.
+Michael organized a foundation to finance the search for a cure for Parkinson's disease, he actively appears on television, talking about this disease, and supports those suffering from this disease.

 Alexander Graham Bell, inventor.

 Alexander Graham Bell is known throughout the world as the inventor of the telephone.
 In 1877 he founded the international company Bell Telephone.
-He also conducted research in various fields of technology, including aeronautics and the use of a light beam in telecommunications.
+He also conducted research in various fields of technology, including aeronautics and the use of light beams in telecommunications.

-Alex earned his popularity by starting a career as a TV news anchor and sportscaster.
-He himself was born to a Ukrainian immigrant and a French-Canadian mother.
-He is currently the host of the popular TV game Jeopardy!
+Alex earned his popularity by starting his career as a TV news anchor and sports commentator.
+He himself was born into the family of a Ukrainian immigrant and a French-Canadian mother.
+Currently the host of the popular game show Jeopardy!

 Wayne is one of the most famous athletes of the 20th century.
-This Canadian hockey player won the Stanley Cup four times as part of the Edmonton Oilers club.
+This Canadian hockey player won the Stanley Cup four times as a member of the Edmonton Oilers club.
 In 1999, Wayne Gretzky ended his sports career, and in 2002 he was awarded the Olympic Order.
-After leaving the sport, Gretzky is engaged in business and social activities.
+After retiring from sports, Gretzky has been involved in business and social activities.

-Pierre Trudeau is the 15th prime minister of Canada, who opened this country to the rest of the world, which won the favor of the majority of citizens.
-Was named the most popular man in Canada in the 20th century.
+Pierre Trudeau is the 15th Prime Minister of Canada, who opened this country to the rest of the world, thereby winning the favor of the majority of citizens.
+He was named Canada's most popular man of the 20th century.
 It was he who made the country finally independent from Britain.
-Trudeau was Prime Minister of Canada for 16 years, starting in 1968, with a nine-month break from 1979-1980.
+Trudeau served as Prime Minister of Canada for 16 years, starting in 1968, with a nine-month break in 1979-1980.

 John Kenneth Galbraith, economist.

 John is one of the most famous American economic theorists of the 20th century.
 He was a professor of economics at Harvard, served on the Price Committee during World War II, and served as ambassador to India.
-Among his merits, work as an adviser to the president should also be noted.
-In 1993 he was awarded the gold medal.
+Among his merits, one should also note his work as an adviser to the president.
+In 1993 he was awarded the gold medal named after.
 M. V. Lomonosov for outstanding achievements in the field of economic and social sciences.

 If you ask anyone to name the three most famous directors, the answer usually consists of names such as Steven Spielberg, George Lucas and James Cameron.
-Thanks to James Cameron, the world saw films such as Terminator, Aliens, Abyss, Titanic and Avatar.
-And the most amazing thing is that James did not graduate from any specialized educational institution, he is completely self-taught.
+Thanks to James Cameron, the world saw such films as The Terminator, Aliens, The Abyss, Titanic and Avatar.
+And the most surprising thing is that James did not graduate from any specialized educational institution; he is completely self-taught.

 Neil Young, singer/composer.

-Neil Young is a famous Canadian musician with a peculiar guitar playing technique.
+Neil Young is a famous Canadian musician with a unique guitar playing technique.
 He wrote all the songs for himself.
 Along with Bob Dylan, he is one of the most prolific and influential songwriters in the history of rock music.
-The music magazine Rolling Stone conducted a large-scale poll of status musicians and critics, during which Young was named 34th in the list of the greatest musicians of the rock and roll era.
+The music magazine Rolling Stone conducted a large-scale survey of status musicians and critics, during which Young was named 34th on the list of the greatest musicians of the rock and roll era.

 Shania is one of the most famous Canadian singers, her style is country and pop music.
 Since the age of 11, Shania has constantly performed on various television and radio programs.
-Her album entitled Come on Over, released in 1997, became a real bestseller.
-It has sold over 40 million copies, making it the best-selling album in modern music history.
+Her album, Come on Over, released in 1997, became a real bestseller.
+It sold approximately 40 million copies, making it the best-selling album in the history of modern music.

-Canada has always remained in the shadow of its powerful neighbor - the United States.
-Although not inferior to him in potential - at least cultural.
-Having waited for the Independence Day of Canada, we remember the Canadians who glorified their country all over the world.
+Canada has always remained in the shadow of its powerful neighbor, the United States.
+Although she was not inferior to him in potential - at least culturally.
+As we wait for Canada's Independence Day, we remember the Canadians who glorified their country throughout the world.

 Jim carrey

-One of Canada's most famous natives is comedian Jim Carrey.
-He had a difficult childhood, so he does not have especially warm feelings for his homeland.
-However, he first gained notoriety by playing clubs in Toronto.
+One of the most famous natives of Canada is comedian Jim Carrey.
+He had a difficult childhood, so he does not have particularly warm feelings for his homeland.
+However, he first gained fame while performing in clubs in Toronto.
 There he was noticed and invited to Los Angeles.
-True, another 13 years passed before Carrey became a world star thanks to Ace Vetura, The Mask and Dumb and Dumber (the films came out one after another in 1993-1994).
-Jim Carrey has long lived in Los Angeles and appears in Canada only for business reasons.
+True, another 13 years passed before Carrey became a world star thanks to Ace Vetura, The Mask and Dumb and Dumber (the films were released one after another in 1993-1994).
+Jim Carrey has lived in Los Angeles for a long time and appears in Canada only for production reasons.

 Michael J Fox